09 Dec 2025

-Jasper is 8 years old and under the management of the Noah's Ark Children's Hospital for Wales.
+Jasper is eight years old and under the care of the Noah's Ark Children's Hospital for Wales.
 He has APDS and is currently undergoing a bone marrow transplant.
-As a result, he has to have regular blood tests, so he was very keen to see what happens to his blood samples.
+As a result, he has to have regular blood tests, so he was very interested in finding out what happens to his blood samples.

 The Tour

-Jasper was an eager scientist.
-He quickly mastered how to use a pipette, learnt how samples are booked in, and how different machines analyse the samples.
+Jasper was an eager scientist from the get go.
+He quickly mastered how to use a pipette, learnt how samples are booked in, and saw how different machines analyse the samples.

-They used a hand gel that fluoresces under UV light to see how well people wash their hands and how it transfers between people and on surfaces, e.g., chairs, fridge-freezer handles.
-Jasper used the UV light and had to detect where we had been and give marks to those who had washed their hands the best.
+To explore infection prevention, the team used a hand gel that fluoresces under UV light.
+This showed how well people wash their hands, and how germs can transfer between people and surfaces such as chairs and fridge-freezer handles.
+Jasper used the UV light to track where the team had been and awarded points to those who had washed their hands the best.

-Lastly, he prepared a serial dilution with the fake blood and then programmed and ran one of our IQC samples through the flow cytometer as if he had completed a real Lymphocyte subset sample.
-This is the test we do for him so he can have an idea of what we do when his blood comes in.
+Lastly, Jasper prepared a serial dilution using mock blood and then programmed and ran one of the laboratory’s IQC samples through the flow cytometer, as if he were completing a real lymphocyte subset test.
+This is one of the tests the laboratory performs for Jasper, so it gave him a clear picture of what happens when his blood sample comes into the lab.

-Jasper was shown how biomedical scientists look for clues and learned how the results from his blood tests help guide his treatment.
+Jasper was shown throughout his visit how biomedical scientists look for clues in blood results, and how those results help guide his treatment.

 The Tour's Impact